 That means it is less fattening and less likely to affect us if we are prediabetic.

-Steel-cut oats recipe lowers the glycemic index by toasting first with a cinnamon stick and something else unique and quite different; honeycomb and added butter and cream.
+Steel-cut oats recipe lowers the glycemic index by toasting first with a cinnamon stick, something else unique and quite different; honeycomb and added butter and cream.
 However keep the portion size small if you are carrying extra pounds or are diabetic.

 Of course none of the ketogenic diets would approve of this oats, but if you follow these principles of using cinnamon and honeycomb then there is strong science supporting your decision to add this wonderful cooked cereal to your breakfast.
-Whole grains stay with you the whole day; it is called the 'subsequent meal effect' keeping you satiated and your blood glucose steady.
+Whole grains stay with you all day; it is called the "subsequent meal effect" keeping you satiated and your blood glucose steady.

 As for quick oats from a box, don't touch it.
 It is tasteless and you have to add spoonfuls of sugar to make it palatable.
-It's like giving your child chocolate cake for breakfast; rather give the mites the whole grain with cinnamon and honeycomb; and bit of cream; and an extra few minutes to eat it.
+It's like giving your child chocolate cake for breakfast; rather feed the mites the whole grain with cinnamon and honeycomb; and bit of cream.
+It will take an extra few minutes to eat it.